|Placing an Interlibrary Loan Request (Northwestern Community)

 - Copies are sent via Odyssey or email.

 - Most materials are loaned for a period of 12 weeks.
-Renewals are often granted for an additional 4 weeks upon request.
+A maximum of two renewals may be granted for an additional 4 weeks upon request.

 - Northwestern Law is a member of CIC, Illinet, SHARES, OCLC and ARL.